DanKim0213/Today-I-Learned/FE/Web/responsive-design.md

 ### 7.2.
 Fetch Priority

+For important images-such as the [LCP](https://web.dev/lcp/) image, you can further prioritize the loading by setting the `fetchpriority` attribute to `high`.

 #### 7.2.1. `<img>`
 - `loading="eager"` and `fetchpriority="high"`: This will tell the browser to fetch the image right away, and at high priority.
 But the browser will have to **de-prioritize another resource** such as a script or a font file.
 Only set fetchpriority="high" on an image if it is truly vital.